 Where to Eat, Sleep, and Play in Edinburgh, Scotland

 Scotland's compact, hilly capital is a treat for all types of travelers.
-From medieval Old Town and neoclassical New Town to shop-lined Princes Street and the landmark-crowed Royal Mile, the city is rife with monarchical history, ornate architecture, and alleyways just begging to be explored.
-Here, JS contributor Chelsea Stuart delves into the iconic pubs, decadent tea rooms, cliff-perched castles, and intimate boutique hotels you don't want to miss on your next trip to the UK.
+From medieval Old Town and neoclassical New Town to the landmarks of the Royal Mile and boutiques along Princes Street, the city is begging to be explored.
+JS contributor Chelsea Stuart delves into the iconic pubs, decadent tea rooms, majestic castles, and intimate hotels you don't want to miss.

 Cannonball Restaurant & Bar